 The Hadiths are stories of the words and actions of Muhammad and his companions.
 These stories provide a living commentary on the meaning and application of the Qur’an, and Muslims will refer to them if the Qur’an doesn’t seem to provide an answer to a question they may have.

 A large cache of very early Quranic fragments was found in Yemen in 1972.
 They confirm contemporary views that the early history of the Qur’an is more complex than traditionally believed.
 The Qur’an is being subjected to critical-historical study similar to that used for the Bible – stimulating arguments, for example, about the date of the present consolidated text.
 Biases in earlier Western study of the Qur’an, however, encourage many Muslims to dismiss present efforts outright.

-Much of the Qur’an seems unintelligible – the lack of editing in its compilation reflects its emergence during Islam’s turbulent expansion.
+Much of the Qur’an seems unintelligible at first, or at least mystical.
+The lack of editing in its compilation reflects its emergence during Islam’s turbulent expansion.
 Some Western scholars controversially describe the Qur’an as a “salvation history” – a theological and evangelistically motivated story of the religion’s origins produced late in the day and projected back in time.

 Basic Articles of Faith

 Muslims have 6 main beliefs: